House passes tax plan with many provisions opposed by colleges

 The House plan, which was introduced just two weeks ago and did not receive a single hearing, dramatically lowers corporate tax rates and shrinks the number of income tax brackets.
 It has come in for criticism from higher ed both for the offsetting revenue it seeks from institutions and the elimination of benefits for students.

+Families of college employees would also be hit by the House plan.
+It would tax the value of tuition discounts currently offered by colleges and universities to the spouses and children of their employees.

+The repeal of the tax code provision that allows those benefits for graduate students and family members of employees is estimated to create $5.4 billion in revenues over a decade, according to an analysis the Joint Committee on Taxation presented to Senator Patty Murray, a Washington Democrat and the ranking member on the Senate education committee.
+The analysis found that student-related provisions of the bill would generate $71.5 billion in revenue.

-One provision would apply a 1.4 percent excise tax to private college endowments valued at $250,000 per full-time student.
+Another provision of the bill would apply a 1.4 percent excise tax to private college endowments valued at $250,000 per full-time student.
 That provision would affect fewer than 100 higher ed institutions, but opponents say it penalizes colleges for having a stable revenue stream.
 It also doesn't redirect that money to student aid -- even though a chief complaint of endowment critics on Capitol Hill is that spending from those funds doesn't do enough to lower the cost of college.

 The plan also eliminates tax-exempt private activity bonds that private -- and some public -- institutions use to lower the cost of borrowing for new construction.
 Effectively this would make it more expensive for colleges to build or renovate facilities.
 Because wealthier colleges can frequently raise money to build without borrowing, the impact of this provision would be greatest on institutions of modest means.